tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 * Document functions on headers using /// or /** */ to enable doxygen output

 ### Pointers
-* Avoid to use **delete** keyword and manage memory on you own, always prefer smart pointers
+* Avoid to use **delete** keyword or manage memory on you own, always prefer smart pointers